brimdata/zq/docs/commands/super.md

 ```
 super gharchive_gz/*.json.gz > gha.bsup
 ```
-This code path in `super` is not multi-threaded so not particularly performant but, on our test machine, this runs more than 2x faster than the `duckdb` method of creating a schema-fused table and just a bit faster than `clickhouse` could load the data to its beta JSON type.
+This code path in `super` is not multi-threaded so not particularly performant, but on our test machine it runs a bit faster than both the `duckdb` method of creating a schema-fused table or loading the data to the `clickhouse` beta JSON type.

 Here are the resulting file sizes:
 ```